 Panoramic Voices holds its regular rehearsals at Central Christian Christian Church at 1110 Guadalupe St, 78701.
 The rehearsal location may change to the actual concert venue as we get closer to performances.
 Singers may find the complete rehearsal/performance calendar here.
 Please note that all rehearsal and performance dates are subject to change.
 Members will be notified of these changes whenever they arise.

 Concert repertoire for our non-auditioned chorus are as follows:

 September 15, 2019: Blanton Soundspace

-R. Eric McMaster: Title TBD (world premiere performance)
+R. Eric McMaster: A Room and a Field (world premiere performance)